leeovery/claude-technical-workflows

 Why this matters: Complex features benefit from thorough discussion before implementation.
 This toolkit documents the what and why before diving into the how, preserving architectural decisions, edge cases, and the reasoning behind choices that would otherwise be lost.

 Flexible entry points: Need the full workflow?
 Start at Research or Discussion and progress through each phase.
 Already know what you're building?
 Jump straight to Specification with /start-feature.
-Skills are input-agnostic - commands gather context and feed it to them.
+Entry-point skills gather context and feed it to processing skills.

 Note